Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Introduction

 The $(2+1)$\Dim SOS model takes the graph to be the $N\times N$ torus in $\Z^2$, denoted here $\Lambda_N$, where the heights are assigned to the $N^2$ unit-squares.
 Note that $\P_\beta$ is then translation-invariant (as the torus is vertex transitive, and rooting $h(o)=0$ has no effect when we only look at the gradients~$\nabla h$).
 One associates to $h$ the surface in $\R^3$ consisting of a horizontal face of $\Z^3$ at height $h(x)$ for each $x\in\cV(\Lambda_N)$ and a minimum completion of vertical faces to make them simply connected (i.e., $|\nabla h(e)|$ faces for each $e\in\cE(\Lambda_N)$).
 Viewing $h$ as this set of faces, $|h|= N^2+\sum_{e\in\cE}|\nabla h(e)|$, thus

-The study of this model in statistical physics goes back to the early 1950's (\cite{BCF51,Temperley52}), pertaining crystal formation at low temperature (large $\beta$).
-It further serves as an approximation of plus/minus interfaces in the 3\Dim Ising model, which resemble a height functions as overhangs are microscopic in that regime.
-In line with predictions for 3\Dim Ising (given in the 1970's, remain unproved: cf.~\cite{Abraham86,FPS81}), the $(2+1)$\Dim SOS model undergoes a \emph{roughening transition} from being delocalized, or rough (formally defined below) at small~$\beta$ to localized, or rigid at large~$\beta$.
+The study of this model in statistical physics goes back to the early 1950's (\cite{BCF51,Temperley52}), pertaining to crystal formation at low temperature (large $\beta$).
+It further serves as an approximation of plus/minus interfaces in the 3\Dim Ising model, which resemble height functions as overhangs are microscopic in that regime.
+In line with predictions for 3\Dim Ising (given in the 1970's and yet unproved: cf.~\cite{Abraham86,FPS81}), the $(2+1)$\Dim SOS model undergoes a \emph{roughening transition} from being delocalized, or rough (formally defined below) at small~$\beta$ to localized, or rigid at large~$\beta$.
 It is widely believed that for 3\Dim Ising and its approximations, e.g., $(2+1)$\Dim SOS and more general $|\nabla\phi|^p$ models, when the interface is on a slope, the rigidity at large $\beta$ is destabilized, mirroring the small $\beta$ behavior (see \cref{fig:tilted-3D,fig:tilted-3D-ctr}).

-In this work we give a first rigorous proof of the scaling limit of such a model at large $\beta$ on~a~slope: we show that the $(2+1)$\Dim SOS model perturbed by a potential of $\epsilon_\beta$ per site converges to a \GFF.
+In this work we give a first rigorous proof of the scaling limit of such a model at large $\beta$ on~a~slope: we show that the $(2+1)$\Dim SOS model perturbed by a potential on $\epsilon_\beta N^2$ sites converges to a \GFF.
 As we further explain below, it was unclear whether the scaling limit of tilted Ising-type interfaces would in fact match the zero temperature \GFF picture, especially if the nonzero slope is \emph{rational}.

 There is a vast body of works on low temperature 3\Dim Ising interfaces and $(2+1)$\Dim SOS surfaces, intrinsic to the study of crystals.
 In the physics literature there are numerous studies, experimental (e.g., \cite{ABKLLS80} comparing roughening in $^4\mathrm{He}$ crystals to 3\Dim Ising) and theoretical (e.g., \cite{WGL73} drawing evidence for the existence of a roughening transition in 3\Dim Ising); see \cite{HasenbuschPinn1997,GilmerBennema72,Swendsen77,ChuiWeeks76,ElwenspoekvdEerden87,JST83,NHB84,MWLB88,MLS90} as well as \cite{Weeks1980} and the references therein, for a sample of such studies going back to the early 1950's.
 The mathematical physics literature, aside from the celebrated work of Fr\"ohlich and Spencer \cite{FrohlichSpencer81b} that we expand on below, has been mostly confined to the rigid regime of these models---starting from the pioneering work of Dobrushin~\cite{Dobrushin72a} in the early 1970's and proceeding to delicate aspects such as entropic repulsion, layering and wetting; see, e.g., \cite{BEF86,KDM11,Lacoin18,Lacoin20,CLMST14,CLMST16,DinaburgMazel94,CesiMartinelli96a,CesiMartinelli96b} for but a small sample, as well as some recent works~\cite{CKL_SOSlevelline,GheissariLubetzky21,GheissariLubetzky22,GheissariLubetzky23a,GheissariLubetzky23b,GheissariLubetzky_SOSLayering} and the survey \cite{IoffeVelenik18} and references therein.